johnheenan/TTGO-T-Wristband/README.md

 When IMU is toggled on you can view two extra screens (Compass Degrees and Temperature).
 You can also use movement gestures to wake the watch up from deep sleep.

 Currently when the IMU is toggled off battery drain is reduced substantially, increasing the time required between battery recharges.
-This is for reasons: battery current in deep sleep is reduced with IMU off and the chance of accidental wake ups is reduced.
+This is for two reasons: battery current in deep sleep is reduced with IMU off and the chance of accidental wake ups is reduced.
 When woken up the current used is dramatically increased compared to when in deep sleep, so accidental wake ups are a battery drain issue.

 When IMU is off you can use the button to wake up.